rohanmr/RGB-Loading-Effect/README.md

 # RGB-Loading-Effect

-Download The Code and Run on Live-Server
+Download the Code and Open in VS Code.

+Run on Live-Server.

 Output Image: